-You can’t help but to be swept away by the nostalgia of the turn-of-the-century inspired Main Street, U.S.A.®.
+You can’t help but be swept away by the nostalgia of the turn-of-the-century inspired Main Street, U.S.A.®.
 The streets of this all-American small town (inspired in part by Marceline, Missouri where Walt Disney grew up) are lined with shops and restaurants, a delight to both the young and the young-at-heart.
-You can travel down Main Street, U.S.A.® by foot, horse-drawn trolley, fire engine, omnibus, jitney or horseless carriage where you’ll relish the authentic details that appeal to every single one of your senses.
-From the barbershop quartet singing perfect four-part harmonies to the smell of fresh-baked cookies permeating the air, to the amazing architectural details.
+You can travel down Main Street, U.S.A.® by foot, horse-drawn trolley, fire engine, omnibus, jitney, or horseless carriage where you’ll relish the authentic details that appeal to every single one of your senses.
+From the barbershop quartet singing perfect four-part harmonies and the smell of fresh-baked cookies permeating the air, to the amazing architectural details.
 And at the end of Main Street, U.S.A. is Cinderella Castle, the icon of Magic Kingdom® Park.

-Cara's Tip: Be sure to allow plenty of time to enjoy Main Street, U.S.A..
+Cara’s Tip: Be sure to allow plenty of time to enjoy Main Street, U.S.A.
 Too many people rush through this part of the Magic Kingdom Park experience.
-No matter how many times you visit you are bound to discover something new and exciting each time!
+No matter how many times you visit, you are bound to discover something new and exciting each time!

 = Cara's Favorite

-Genuine 1928 steam-powered trains puff around the perimeter of the Magic Kingdom® Park with stops in Frontierland®, Fantasyland, and Main Street, U.S.A..
+Genuine 1928 steam-powered trains puff around the perimeter of the Magic Kingdom® Park with stops in Frontierland®, Fantasyland, and Main Street, U.S.A.
 The entire loop takes approximately 20 minutes.
 Trains depart each station about 7 minutes apart.

 Hop on a variety of old-time vehicles putting and honking their way down Main Street, U.S.A. to Cinderella Castle.
 Enjoy horseless carriages, jitneys, and shiny red fire engines or the non-motorized trolleys pulled by handsome Belgian and Percheron draft horses.